Launch and Lead Your Own Business Venture

 If you’re thinking about heading back to school, you’re probably also wondering how you’ll pay for it.
 To help you figure that out, we’ve put together a list of ways to help fund your education.

-Explore the competencies required to succeed as an HR professional, including knowledge of operations, recruiting, compensation, benefits, training, performance management and compliance.
+Learn the competencies required to succeed as an HR professional, including knowledge of operations, recruiting, compensation, benefits, training, performance management and compliance.

 Build the skills needed to orchestrate all stages of a program, from development to closure.
 Study material that aligns with the Program Management Professional (PgMP)® certification exam.